farouk88/Cybersecurity-HomeLab/README.md

 ## Contents

-- `network-basics.md` — Setup and experiments with ping, nc, ftp, http
+- `basic_protocols` Setup and experiments with different basic protocols
-- `captures/` — Wireshark `.pcapng` files for each task
+- `captures/` Wireshark `.pcapng` files for each task
-- `screenshots/` — Wireshark screenshots, command-line outputs
+- `screenshots/` Wireshark screenshots, command-line outputs

 ## Tools Used